Perspective | The Black church has major generational challenges. Here’s what we’re doing about it.

 As pastors with more than 50 years’ experience between us, preaching and ministering to people in several of the nation’s largest cities, we maintain that the role of the church as an anchor of the Black community is just as important as ever, despite emerging data that shows fewer young people in our community are embracing the church.

-Indeed, a February 2021 study by the Pew Research Center found that 28 percent of Black Generation Z adults (ages 18 to 23) and 33 percent of Black millennials (24 to 39) are religiously unaffiliated, compared to just 11 percent of baby boomers ages 57 to 75.
+Indeed, a February 2021 study by the Pew Research Center found that 28 percent of Black Generation Z adults (ages 18 to 23) and 33 percent of Black millennials (24 to 39) are religiously unaffiliated, compared with just 11 percent of baby boomers ages 57 to 75.
 To some extent, the data mirrors a wider societal shift.
 A 2019 Pew Research study found that nationwide the percentage of religiously unaffiliated was 26 percent, up from 17 percent from a decade earlier.
-But these numbers don’t fully explain church attendance trends in our community.
+But these numbers do not fully explain church attendance trends in our community.

 So what’s driving them?
 For one thing, this generation grew up differently.
 Many of them grew up not going to Sunday school or getting bused to church.
-For many, their primary exposure to the gospel was not through prayer meetings or home Bible study but blogs or social media.
+For many, their primary exposure to the Gospel was not through prayer meetings or home Bible study but blogs or social media.

 The key to engaging more young people in church is to start bringing them to church at an early age.
 Furthermore, some alliances church leaders have formed with politicians or political parties have alienated many young people.
 And many don’t find solace in churches or meaning in faith the same way their parents and grandparents did.

 Quite a few struggle with knowing how to navigate faith in the real world.
-Their grandparents’ generation provided the foot soldiers for the Civil Rights movement, so their faith was rooted in authentic action.
+Their grandparents’ generation provided the foot soldiers for the civil rights movement, so their faith was rooted in authentic action.
 Many young people now live in the residue of their grandparents’ faith, not its reality.

 As pastors, we strive for this marriage of faith and action.
 Sarah’s church in Los Angeles attempts to exemplify this blend of faith and action.
 It is so uncommon and enticing that people wait in long lines to be admitted to services.
 People are encouraged to come as they are.
 No fancy Sunday suits are needed.
-The worship experience is raw and organic, in line with the First Century church.
-The messages are practical and biblical but the method has been refined to teach congregants how to more effectively combine life and faith.
+The worship experience is raw and organic, in line with the 1st-century church.
+The messages are practical and biblical, but the method has been refined to teach congregants how to more effectively combine life and faith.
 While our members have an opportunity to be met where they are, we try to create an environment where they can have an encounter with the Holy Spirit.

 Sarah’s church in Los Angeles reaches people each month through local outreach, including through a program known as “Called Leaders,” a leadership development movement designed to educate the next generation in several areas, including faith, business and entertainment.